 You never complied after that.
 You still lived there,

-in the attic, above our heads
+attic, above our heads

 but only physically.